jemish-169/Brighter/README.md

-# Brighter is Android Photo Editing application.
+# Brighter is Photo Editing application for Android devices.